wsdfhjxc/run-in-lxc-action/README.md

 Note: The value can be accessed via `${{ steps.your-step-id.outputs.error-type }}`

-Note: If the value isn't empty, "command" means that the provided command has returned a non-zero exit code, while "internal" means that, for some reason, the action itself has failed at configuring or starting the LXC container.
+Note: If the value isn't empty, "command" means that the very last provided command has returned a non-zero exit code, while "internal" means that the action itself has failed at configuring or starting the LXC container.

 ### Accessing post-run artifacts

 All artifacts created in the initial working directory are copied to the runner's current directory.

-Note: The artifacts are copied also if the action fails with a "command" error.
+Note: If the action fails with a "command" error, any artifacts are also copied, regardless of the error.

 ## License

 [GNU General Public License v3.0](LICENSE)

-Note: Does not apply to the `node_modules` directory in the `v1` branch.
+Note: Does not apply to the `node_modules` directory in the `1.x` branch.